 Las Vegas is well known for its casinos and nightlife.
 However, surprising to most, Las Vegas is also a great hub for exploring some of the west’s most beautiful nature.
 There are several great state and national parks near Las Vegas, offering visitors a mix of glitz and glamour while also showcasing some of the best natural landscapes in the US.

-With cheap flights in and out of Las Vegas, more and more travelers are using this city as the gateway for some of the best outdoor experiences in the West.
+With cheap flights in and out of Las Vegas and tons of things to do with families, more and more travelers are using this city as the gateway for some of the best outdoor experiences in the West.
 Below we provide a comprehensive guide to 12 amazing state and national parks near Las Vegas, including national monument and recreation sites.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.